Key Takeaways:

 Most online degree offerings adhere to the same standards and curriculum found in on-campus counterparts.
 This means you are getting the same education online that you would in a traditional classroom environment.
 Often, the same professors who teach on campus also instruct online.

-Another difference between online biology degrees and on-campus programs that impact learners is eligibility to professional programs.
+Another difference between online biology degrees and on-campus programs that impact learners is eligibility for professional programs.
 If you plan to pursue medical school or another professional program, you will find limitations with online biology programs.

-Most professional schools will not accept online degrees and therefore discourage students from enrolling in online undergraduate programs.
+Most professional schools will not accept online degrees and, therefore, discourage students from enrolling in online undergraduate programs.

 How long does it take to earn a biology degree online?